(Three journal entries by Chris Wayan from 1989-92... on the problems of making dream-writing readable in a culture biased against it.)

-How to write dreams so others like them?
+How to write dreams for others, not just myself?
 I've been trying.
 But I think I've been mimicking fiction writers.
 And they're all in love with a technique popularized by Twain in "Huckleberry Finn": using a narrative voice native to the fictional universe, who takes its rules for granted, sucking the reader in.
 Writers hide themselves inside their characters, say things deadpan.
 Literary Botox!

 I grew up reading Samuel Delany's theories about science fiction (which dreams, after all, do resemble.
 Alternate worlds!)
-He agrees science fiction prose should take for granted the fictional world--that generates a harmonic or chord between that world and the real world--like the virtual chord generated in a jazz standard, between the played note and the expected one.
+He agrees science fiction prose should take for granted the fictional world--that generates a harmonic or chord between our world and the story world--like the virtual chord generated in a jazz standard, between the played note and the expected one.
 It works, too--I've felt it.
 It's a fictional device of great power.

 Multiple worlds are a given in my life--the life of any serious dreamworker.
 But how do we convey this sense of endless dreamworlds to others who haven't experienced it?
 How much to explain?

 Annie Dillard says "What you should write about is what fascinates only you--what you never see others write."
 Sounds good, but she goes too far, excluding things you like that others already know about.
 "If you ride in a plane or eat a hamburger you will spare the reader this."
 Oh yeah?
 Anything's an adventure if lived firsthand... and may be fascinating to readers in centuries to come.
 It may be exactly hamburgers or planes they wish we'd written of, not taken for granted.
 How's it feel to eat a corpse?
 Did you like the sky, back when it was blue?
-Gulfs of time and culture can make any life look as eerie as a dream.
+Gulfs of time and culture can make any life look eerie as a dream.

-But I want more than "this isn't the only reality."
-I want experiences with a point.
-Especially narratives that waken or strengthen some starved denied experience in me.
-And to talk about things the majority denies, I may have to violate the narrative, step out of the character, talk to the reader instead of slipping in information seamlessly, as most writers try to do.
-I have to quit playing stupid and letting something big out as if it's little.
-Nobody will get it, even if I state it absolutely plain as night!
-So why be subtle?
-They don't even remember where they've been when they wake up.
-If they forget waking life they call it a drug problem or mental illness.
-But dreamnesia's normal, now-here, just as alcoholic amnesia was in the pickled 19th century.
+But I'm out to prove more than "this isn't the only reality."
+Lots of my dreams have sharp points.
+I like telling dreams about what I hide or deny.
+But to talk about things the majority denies, I may have to violate the narrative, step out of character, talk to the reader instead of slipping in information seamlessly, as most writers try to do.
+I have to quit playing stupid and letting vital news out as if it's trivial.
+"No ma'm.
+Killed a nigger."
+Readers steeped in our equivalents of racism will miss it even if I state it as plain as night!
+Sketch of a Victorian flower fairy, drunk on dew, by Wayan.
+Click to enlarge.

 They had to make dew with gin, what an image.
 Those poor Victorian fairies whose responsibility it was to flit about sprinkling flowers with dew... like chimney sweeps, or cold callers.
 Work work work.
-I bet they sampled the product.

-wobble to and fro
+wobble to and fro.

-in a cowslip's bell they lie
+In a cowslip's bell they lay

 with strangers all aglow.